 In a contest between five candidates she secured a whopping 47% of the vote.
 Her closest rival got 4000 fewer votes, and just 26% of the total vote count.
 But then James, who was widely regarded as the most capable of the candidates, had been the favourite to win.

 In her acceptance speech, James suggested that the EU’s future is in jeopardy:

-During her acceptance speech, James made the suggestion that the EU’s day were numbered: “we have only just won a heat” in a “28-member state Olympic competition to leave the European Union”.
+“We have only just won a heat in a 28-member state Olympic competition to leave the European Union”.

-However, on the subject of the government’s forthcoming negotiations to leave the EU, she struck a more cautious note: “threats to the referendum outcome are increasing by the day”, while she rejected a “Brexit-lite”.
-James also urged the Prime Minister to “get on” with the job invoking article 50.
+But she warned that “threats to the referendum outcome are increasing by the day”.
+James also urged the Prime Minister to “get on” with the job of invoking article 50.